 1. Member's date of leaving and normal pension date

 2. Preserved pension on leaving (with the actual values for the pension splits [pre-1988 GMP, post-1988 GMP and excess elements for the XYZ Pension and Life Assurance Scheme; and pre-2006 and post-2006 elements for the RST Pension Scheme])

 3. Revalued pension to normal pension date (with the actual revaluation rates for the various pension elements and the actual values of the revalued elements, as stipulated above)

 4. Tax-free cash sum option at retirement (subject to the remaining pension covering the GMP, if applicable)

 6. Death after retirement:

-7. Post retirement increases (with the actual rates for the pension splits [pre-1988 GMP, post-1988 GMP and excess elements for the XYZ Pension and Life Assurance Scheme; and pre-2006 and post-2006 elements for the RST Pension Scheme)
+7. Post retirement increase rates and increase dates (with the actual rates for the pension splits [pre-1988 GMP, post-1988 GMP and excess elements for the XYZ Pension and Life Assurance Scheme; and pre-2006 and post-2006 elements for the RST Pension Scheme)

 8. Transfer value option

 The list is not definitive and all letters must, for example, refer to any special circumstances and additional information contained in the case study.